yiisoft/yii2/docs/guide/upgrade-from-v1.md

 are saved to database when you call `save()`, regardless of having changed or not, unless you explicitly list the attributes to save.

+Scopes are now defined in a custom `ActiveQuery` class instead of model directly.

 See [active record docs](active-record.md) for more details.